Session 8 – Homework Summary

 1. Review Handouts

-- Site Posters – Safe Infant Feeding Supply Distribution* and
+- Site Exit Poster: Safe Infant Feeding Supply Distribution Shared earlier

-- SAFE Support and Strategic Core* – Quarterly Meetings
+- SAFE Support and Strategic Core (S3C) Meetings New

 2. Start Looking for Your Core Response Team